Torwalt/gosanta/README.md

 NoSQL db like mongodb.
 Or with other RDBS like MySQL.
 Also, this makes the folder structure flatter, which is more readable imho.

-Another consideration would be the renaming of the `server` package to something like `http` or `httpsrv`.
-This would be consistent with the argumentation above, to have package names that cover the technology used.
-In the end, a server could also be a RPC server.

 With such a naming convention, folders of application services can be differentiated from infrastructure just by a glance on the folder structure.